Towards geometric Satake correspondence for Kac-Moody algebras -- Cherkis bow varieties and affine Lie algebras of type $A$: Abstract

 \section{Abstract}

-We give a provisional construction of the Kac-Moody Lie algebra module structure on the hyperbolic restriction of the intersection cohomology complex of the Coulomb branch of a framed quiver gauge theory, as a refinement of the conjectural geometric Satake correspondence for Kac-Moody algebras proposed in \cite{2016arXiv160403625B}.
+We give a provisional construction of the Kac-Moody Lie algebra module structure on the hyperbolic restriction of the intersection cohomology complex of the Coulomb branch of a framed quiver gauge theory, as a refinement of the conjectural geometric Satake correspondence for Kac-Moody algebras proposed in an earlier paper with Braverman, Finkelberg in 2019.
 This construction assumes several geometric properties of the Coulomb branch under the torus action.
-These properties are checked in affine type A, via the identification of the Coulomb branch with a Cherkis bow variety established in \cite{2016arXiv160602002N}.
+These properties are checked in affine type A, via the identification of the Coulomb branch with a Cherkis bow variety established in a joint work with Takayama.